Barney and Betty Hill incident: Immediate aftermath

 Arriving home at about dawn, the Hills stated that they had some odd sensations and impulses they could not readily explain: Betty insisted their luggage be kept near the back door rather than in the main part of the house.
 Their watches would never work again.
 Barney said that the leather strap for the binoculars was torn, though he could not recall it tearing.
 The toes of his best dress shoes were scraped.
 Barney says he was compelled to examine his genitals in the bathroom, though he found nothing unusual.
 They took long showers to remove possible contamination and each drew a picture of what they had observed.

 Perplexed, the Hills say they tried to reconstruct the chronology of events as they witnessed the UFO and drove home.
 But immediately after they heard the buzzing sounds, their memories became incomplete and fragmented.
 After sleeping for a few hours, Betty awoke and placed the shoes and clothing she had worn during the drive into her closet, observing that the dress was torn at the hem, zipper and lining.
 Later, when she retrieved the items from her closet, she noted a pinkish powder on her dress.
 She hung the dress on her clothesline and the pink powder blew away, but the dress was irreparably damaged.
 She threw it away, but then changed her mind, retrieved the dress and hung it in her closet.
 Over the years, five laboratories have conducted chemical and forensic analyses on the dress.

 There were shiny, concentric circles on their car's trunk that had not been there the previous day.
 Betty and Barney experimented with a compass, noting that when they moved it close to the spots, the needle would whirl rapidly.
 But when they moved it a few inches away from the shiny spots, it would drop down.

 Initial report to the U.S. Air Force and NICAP

+The Hills first called their good friend Buz Sawyer, police chief of Newton NH, who advised her to call Pease AFB.

 Walter N. Webb, a Boston astronomer and NICAP member, met with the Hills on October 21, 1961.
 In a six-hour interview, the Hills related all they could remember of the UFO encounter.
 Barney stated that he had developed a "mental block", and that he suspected there were some portions of the event that he did not wish to remember.
 He described in detail all that he could remember about the craft and the appearance of the "somehow not human" figures aboard it.
 Webb stated that "they were telling the truth and the incident probably occurred exactly as reported except for some minor uncertainties and technicalities that must be tolerated in any such observations where human judgment is involved (e.g., exact time and length of visibility, apparent sizes of object and occupants, distance and height of object, etc.)."